TeachersFirst - Featured Sites: Week of Sep 26, 2021

 GradesK to 12

 In the ClassroomDiscover and use the many researched-based ideas found on this site to enhance and build community and parent partnerships in your school.
 This site includes tips on using the resources to strengthen family outreach.
 Start with these tips and expand your outreach by including teacher and student interactions to demonstrate ideas.
 For example, schedule virtual monthly meetings and workshops using Zoom, reviewed here, that includes information on current assessments, tips for improving study skills, or discussing your current curriculum.
 For parents unable to participate, create a screen recording using Screencast-O-Matic, reviewed here, and post the video on your class website.
 Be sure to feature student work within your activities.
-Adobe Spark for Education, reviewed here, is an excellent resource for curating and sharing ideas by creating short videos, websites, or flyers.
+Adobe Creative Cloud Express for Education, reviewed here, is an excellent resource for curating and sharing ideas by creating websites, or flyers and more.

 GradesK to 12